bright/new-www/content/blog/exposed-in-your-project-part-2-dao.md

 In this article, we've learned how to refactor DSL to DAO approach in JetBrains/Exposed dependent project.
 In the next episode, I'm going to tackle some more advanced topics.
 Stay tuned!

-** Did you like the article?
+**Did you like the article?
 Maybe you have some other way for DAO implementation?
-Leave a comment below and stay in touch! **
+Leave a comment below and stay in touch!**

 You can find the complete code [over GitHub.](https://github.com/bright/kotlin-exposed-dao-example)

+**In the next part of this tutorial you'll learn [how to implement JSON support in our JetBrains/Exposed app](/blog/exposed-in-your-project-json-support/).** Read it!